KevinMarquette/pwsh.mcp.sdk/TESTING.md

 - **Use TestCases** to reduce code duplication when tests follow similar patterns.
 - **Keep TestCases Simple** as just key value pairs with the validation inside the test.
 Each testcase in a set should specify all the keys.
 - **Pass parameters explicitly** when combining TestCases with `InModuleScope` using `-Parameters ([hashtable]$PSBoundParameters)`.
+- Use TestDrive: or $testdrive instead of $ENV:TEMP for temporary files